GunnerLab/MCCE4-Tools/README.md

  3. Activate an environment associated with python 3.10 that includes `setuptools` (version 64+) and `unidep`, or create one:
  ```
- conda create -n mc310 python=3.10 'setuptools>=64' unidep
+ conda create -n mc310 python=3.10 'setuptools>=64' unidep ;
  conda activate mc310
  ```

 ### Important note:
-When you install the codebase in the next step, the `pymol` package will be installed in the activated environment, which you may not want to do if you already have an installation in some other location that has been referenced in you PATH variable.
-In this case, you need to comment out this line in the dependencies list of `MCCE4-Tools/pyproject.toml`, then save and close the file before proceeding:
+When you install the codebase & it's cli tools in the next step, the `pymol` package will be installed in the activated environment, which you may not want to do if you already have an installation in some other location that has been referenced in you PATH variable.
+In this case, you need to comment out the two lines in the `MCCE4-Tools/pyproject.toml` file that are preceeded by this informational comment line:
 ```
-    # {conda = "pymol-bundle"},
+# comment out this next line if you do not want pymol installed:
 ```
+then save and close the file before proceeding.

  4. Install the repo codebase as an editable package in your environment:
  ```